sayanarijit/map.xplr/README.md

   -- Type `M` to switch to single map mode.
   -- Then press `tab` to switch between single and multi map modes.
-  -- Press `ctrl-e` to edit the command using your editor.
+  -- Press `ctrl-o` to edit the command using your editor.
   ```

 ## Features